The-Foreigners/The-Foreigners.github.io/objectives.md

 - The Red Hand
   - Fortify and reinforce Brindol
     - Glyph of Warding buffs (@10L 1 5th level spell).
-      - Errata'd to allow a target of self and area effect buffs (Spirit Guardians, Beacon of Hope?).
-      - Stoneshape an altar with a glyph of raise dead (corpses are objects, still valid with errata?).
+      - Stoneshape an altar with a glyph of Raise Dead (corpses are objects, not valid RAW).
     - Hallow ground (Is there a likely entry point?).
     - Forbiddance a sanctuary (especially a phylactery vault).
-    - What is the arrangement of the river?
+    - What is the layout of the river?
 Control Water...
     - How to counter Wyverns?
     - Prepare for siege?
 Send refugees east?
   - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.